MichalLytek/type-graphql/docs/subscriptions.md

 }
 ```

 And that's it!
-Now all subscriptions attached to `NOTIFICATIONS` topic will be triggered while calling `addNewComment` mutation.
+Now all subscriptions attached to `NOTIFICATIONS` topic will be triggered while performing `addNewComment` mutation.

 ## Using custom PubSub system
 By default, TypeGraphQL use simple `PubSub` system from `grapqhl-subscriptions` which is based on EventEmitter.
 This solution has a big drawback that it will works correctly only when we have single instance (process) of our Node.js app.

 For better scalability you'll want to use one of the [PubSub implementations]((https://github.com/apollographql/graphql-subscriptions#pubsub-implementations)) backed by an external store.
-It might be e.g. Redis with `graphql-redis-subscriptions` package.
+It might be e.g. Redis with [`graphql-redis-subscriptions`](https://github.com/davidyaha/graphql-redis-subscriptions) package.

 All you need to do is to create an instance of PubSub according to package instruction and the provide it to TypeGraphQL `buildSchema` options:
 ```ts